 Just be wary of pickpockets, and various schemes and tactics that criminals might try in order to steal your bags or wallets.

 - Visas - Most countries do need a visa in order to enter Paraguay, and there are some that are exempt from visa requirements, like all European Union citizens and citizens of other South American countries.
 Make sure your passport is valid for a minimum of 6 months after your travel dates.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - Paraguayan guaraní is the official currency in Paraguay.
 ATMs in major cities and towns usually work with Visa, MasterCard and Cirrus networks.

-- Weather - Paraguay has subtropical climate in the Paranaense region and a tropical climate in the Chaco.
-The subtropical climate in Paranaense region is characterized by humid climate, with plenty of precipitation all year round.
+- Weather - Paraguay has a subtropical climate in the Paranaense region and a tropical climate in the Chaco.
+The subtropical climate in the Paranaense region is characterized by a humid climate, with plenty of precipitation all year round.
 Temperatures in Chaco are usually high, dropping only slightly in winter.

 - Airports - Silvio Pettirossi International Airport is Paraguay's main international gateway.
 It is located at Luque, serving the capital city, Asunción.

 - Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Trinidad and Tobago, because it would cover not only medical problems but also theft and loss of valuables.